softwellsrl/meta-genro-libs/ORGANIZATION.md

 ## Overview

-We-Birds is a collection of general-purpose Python developer tools that work beautifully together.
+Genro-Libs is a collection of general-purpose Python developer tools that work beautifully together.
 This document describes the organizational structure and standards for the entire ecosystem.

 ---